michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 30. WHAT then shall we say?
 That the Gentiles who have not followed after righteousness have attained righteousness, but that righteousness which is of faith:

-31. but Israel, who followedOr, ran. after the law of righteousness, unto the law of righteousness have not attained.
+31. but Israel, who followed

 32. For why?
 Because it was not by faith, but by the works of the law: for they stumbled at the stone of stumbling;